8.2 Unexpected Child Deaths

 Although the results of the post mortem belong to the Coroner, it should be possible for the Designated Paediatrician, Specialist Nurse, Pathologist, and the Lead Police Investigator to discuss the findings as soon as possible, and the Coroner should be informed immediately of the initial results.
 If these results suggest evidence of abuse or neglect as a possible cause of death, the Designated Paediatrician should inform the Police and Surrey Children’s Services immediately.
 He or she should also inform the SSCB Chair so that they can consider whether the criteria are met for initiating an SCR.

-Shortly after the initial post mortem results become available, the Specialist Nurse in conjunction with the Designated Paediatrician for unexpected child deaths should convene a multi-agency case discussion, including all those who knew the family and were involved in investigating the child's death.
-The professionals should review any further available information, including any that may raise concerns about safeguarding issues.
-A further multi-agency case discussion may be convened by the Specialist Nurse in conjunction with the Designated Paediatrician as soon as the final post mortem result is available in order to share information about the cause of death or factors that may have contributed to the death and to plan future care of the family.
+When the final post mortem results become available, the Specialist Nurse in conjunction with the Designated Paediatrician for unexpected child deaths should convene a multi-agency case discussion, including all those who knew the family and were involved in investigating the child's death.
+The professionals should review any further available information, including any that may raise concerns about safeguarding issues, to share information about the cause of death or factors that may have contributed to the death and to plan future care of the family.
 The Designated Paediatrician and Specialist Nurse should arrange for a record of the discussion to be sent to the Coroner, to inform the inquest and cause of death, and to the relevant CDOP, to inform the Child Death Review.
 At the case discussion, it should be agreed how detailed information about the cause of the child's death will be shared, and by whom, with the parents, and who will offer the parents on-going support.

 5. The Involvement of the Police